PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following methods support both quantum hardware and simulators.
 However, when using a simulator,
-you may notice that the computational time required to compute the gradients scales
+you may notice that the time required to compute the gradients scales
 with the number of trainable circuit parameters.

 * ``"parameter-shift"``: Use the analytic :doc:`parameter-shift rule